raopr/AVAH/README.md

 # AVAH

-# Environment
+## Environment
 Spark 3.0.0, Hadoop 3.2.0, Scala 2.12.8

 Hadoop 3+ must use `etc/hadoop/workers` to list the data nodes; check using `hdfs dfsadmin -report`

-# Setup and variant analysis execution using futures
+## Setup and execution of variant analysis using AVAH

 The instructions are [here](https://github.com/MU-Data-Science/EVA#running-variant-analysis-on-a-cluster-of-cloudlab-nodes-using-avah).

+## Rebuilding the JAR if needed

+This is a Scala project.
+You can use `sbt` to `compile` and `package` the project.
+The JAR file should be copied manually to `lib/` before executing AVAH.

 <!--
 1. First create a cluster on CloudLab using `EVA-multi-node-profile`.